Why do a sperm analysis?

-This is why we worry when the motility is only 20% (when it should be at least 50% ? ) Many men with a low sperm count ask is - " But doctor, I just need a single sperm to fertilise my wife's egg.
-If my count is 10 million and motility is 20%, this means I have 2 million motile sperm in my ejaculate - why can't I get her pregnant? " The problem is that the sperm in infertile men with a low sperm count are often not functionally competent - they cannot fertilise the egg.
-The fact that only 20% of the sperm are motile means that 80% are immotile - and if so many sperm ( Sperm Video ) cannot even swim, one worries about the functional ability of the remaining sperm.
-After all, if 80% of the television sets produced in a factory are defective, no one is going to buy one of the remaining 20% - even if they seem to look normal.
+The problem is that the sperm in infertile men with a low sperm count are often not functionally competent, meaning they fertilize the egg.
+The fact that only 20% of the sperm are motile means that 80% are immotile — and if so many sperm cannot even swim, there is worry about the functional ability of the remaining sperm.
+After all, if 80% of the television sets produced in a factory are defective, no one is going to buy one of the remaining 20%, even if they seem to look normal.

 What is normal sperm morphology?

 Many labs use Kruger "strict " criteria (developed in South Africa) for judging sperm normality.
 Only sperm which are "perfect" are considered to be normal.
 A normal sample should have at least 15% normal forms (which means even up to 85% abnormal forms is considered to be acceptable!)

-Under the microscope, this is seen as the sperms sticking together to one another in bunches.
-This impairs sperm motility and prevents the sperms from swimming upto through the cervix towards the egg.
+Under the microscope, this is seen as the sperm sticking together to one another in bunches.
+This impairs sperm motility and prevents them from swimming up through the cervix towards the egg.

 What does the presence of pus cells in the semen signify?

-Whether pus cells are present or not.
-While a few white blood cells in the semen is normal, many pus cells suggests the presence of seminal infection.
-Unfortunately, many labs cannot differentiate between sperm precursor cells ( which are normally found in the semen) and pus cells.
-This often means that men are overtreated with antibiotics for a "sperm infection" which does not really exist !
+While a few white blood cells in the semen is normal, many pus cells suggest the presence of seminal infection.
+Unfortunately, many labs cannot differentiate between sperm precursor cells (which are normally found in the semen) and pus cells.
+This often means that men are overtreated with antibiotics for a "sperm infection" which may not really exist!

 What does a normal semen analysis report mean?